Priorities for Strategy 3.3

 - Together with key stakeholders, including patient, provider, payer, and other research funding groups, conduct efficient pragmatic trials that employ new tools to rapidly identify, engage, assess, and follow participants in the context of routine care.

 - Conducting trials that leverage practice-based research and research investments, such as comparative effectiveness networks funded via the Patient-Centered Outcomes Research Initiative (PCORI) and the NIMH-sponsored Mental Health Research Network (MHRN) or that utilize other existing infrastructure to increase the efficiency and diversity of participant recruitment and to facilitate the collection of mediator/moderator measures, longer-term follow-up data, and broader, stakeholder-relevant outcomes.

-- Conducting effectiveness studies that go beyond examining the effect of interventions on symptomatic or functional outcomes and addressing questions regarding how patient-, provider-, and organizational-level factors impact clinical outcomes, as well as the implementation and scalability of research-generated interventions.
+- Conducting effectiveness studies that go beyond examining the effect of interventions on symptomatic or functional outcomes and addressing questions regarding how patient-, provider-, community-, and organizational-level factors impact clinical outcomes, as well as the implementation and scalability of research-generated interventions.